The Offshore Energy Young Engineer Award will recognize outstanding achievements of an engineer of 35 years of age or younger.

 • Use of the Offshore Energy Young Engineer Award - Nominee logo on your website and in marketing and public relations material;

 • Promotion on the Offshore Energy website, social media, in mailings and print media;

 • Gain broad international recognition and significant market visibility through global media coverage;

 • The independent endorsement of your company's expertise and professionalism via a review by a jury of industry experts, business executives and academics;

 • Attend the black tie Opening Gala Dinner and Awards Show at one of the Nominees Tables (2 tickets) and meet international offshore energy professionals.

 The above plus:

-Winner of the Offshore Energy Young Engineer Award 2017 was:
+• Being the Winner of the Offshore Energy Young Engineer Award;

 Robert Plat holds a PhD degree in the field of Oil & Gas Production Technology.
 In 1995 he joined IRO as Project Leader R&D. In 1996 he joined TNO-NITG and was posted for 3 years in Surinam as Senior Production- and Reservoir Engineer.
 In 2000 he joined Avans University of Professional Education and founded the BSc-level school for Offshore Engineering and Automation.
 From 2001 to 2008 he was also part-time consultant in the field of R&D subsidies.
 In 2008 he translated to Dutch the book of Robert L. Mott “Applied Fluid Dynamics”, available at Pearson Education.
 In March 2009 he joined Royal IHC as Manager Offshore Technology Institute.
 Since February 2015 he holds the position of Principal Consultant Offshore at Royal IHC.